mctinker/Map-Tasker/README.md

 A portion/example of the results can be found at https://imgur.com/a/KIR7Vep.

 Program dependencies:
--	Python version v3.9 or higher preferrably
+-	Python version v3.10 or higher
 -	easygui: install from Terminal using the command: `pip3 install --upgrade easygui`
 -	python-tk@3.9: install from Terminal using the command: `brew install python-tk@3.9`
 -	input Tasker backup.xml (anyname.xml…you will be prompted to locate and identify your Tasker backup xml file) on your MAC, created by Tasker version 5 or version 6.